SUSE-Enceladus/mash/CONTRIBUTING.md

 ## Unit & Integration Tests

-All tests should pass and test coverage should remain above 100%.
+All tests should pass and test coverage should remain at 100%.

 The tests and coverage can be run directly via pytest.